o3de/o3de.org/content/docs/userguide/asset-bundler-default-dependencies.md

+description: ' Edit and update default dependency files to ensure that game-wide assets are always packaged as part of a bundle. '
+slug: asset-bundler-default-dependencies
+title: Default dependencies for &ALY; projects
+---
 # Default dependencies for Lumberyard projects<a name="asset-bundler-default-dependencies"></a>

  Throughout your Lumberyard project you'll use assets across multiple levels, or find those that need to be included whether or not they're a strict dependency\.
 To handle these use cases, Lumberyard supports *default dependency files* which define assets that are always required when bundling your project\.
 Default dependencies are also used by Gems to make sure their own critical assets are always included\.